XClose

 Distribution tools

 Distribution tools allow one to obtain a working copy of someone else's package.
+The package managers are usually CLI utilities that allow you to query inside a repository of existing packages.

-• Platform specific packagers e.g.:
+• Platform specific package/library managers e.g.:

 • brew for MacOS,